William Street tunnel: Industrial action

 In February 2006, Leighton filed a writ in the Supreme Court of Western Australia against the CFMEU and its assistant secretary Joe McDonald, for having allegedly "unlawfully interfered in its business and in its relationship with its employees and subcontractors".
-Leighton and the CFMEU reached a pre-trial settlement in November 2006, with the CFMEU paying Leighton $150,000 plus legal costs and the CFMEU admitting to breaching the Building and Construction Industry Improvement Act twenty-nine times.
+Leighton and the CFMEU reached a pre-trial settlement in November 2006; the CFMEU paid Leighton $150,000 plus legal costs and admitted to breaching the Building and Construction Industry Improvement Act twenty-nine times.
 Leighton and the CFMEU reached another out-of-court settlement in July 2009, worth millions of dollars.

-Over 400 workers went on strike starting 24 February 2006 due to a shop steward being dismissed for telling other workers to go home without permission from management, violating the strike ban.
-On 28 February, they voted to remain on strike until the unfair dismissal claim was heard in the Industrial Relations Commission.
-MacTiernan criticised the strike, but said that there was nothing she could do as the state government was just the client and that it was the contractor's responsibility to find a solution.
-Leighton said that the state government could deregister the union, pass legislation protecting the project, or launch its own legal action against the union, while the state opposition said that the striking workers should be dismissed.
+Over 400 workers went on strike starting 24 February 2006, violating the strike ban, in protest against the dismissal of a shop steward for telling other workers to go home without permission from management.
+On 28 February, they voted to remain on strike until the unfair dismissal claim was heard by the Industrial Relations Commission.
+MacTiernan criticised the strike, but said that there was nothing she could do as it was the contractor's responsibility to find a solution; Leighton and the state opposition disputed MacTiernan's statement.
 The Industrial Relations Commission refused to expedite the unfair dismissal hearing while the strike was ongoing.
 The strikers voted on 8 March to return to work.
 In July 2006, the Australian Building and Construction Commission issued writs against 107 workers for defying the strike ban in February 2006.
-This was the first time that the Industrial Relations Commission sued the individual workers rather than the union, which was done as the strike was against the advice of the union.
-The prosecution of those workers was described as "unprecedented" by the Australian Institute of Employment Rights, and relied on the Building and Construction Industry Improvement Act 2005 passed by the Howard government, which was criticised for removing the right to strike.
-Eighty-seven workers admitted the strike was illegal in October 2007.
+Because the strike was done against the advice of the CFMEU, the Building and Construction Commission sued the individual workers instead, the first time this had been done under the new Building and Construction Industry Improvement Act, which had been recently passed by the Howard government.
+The prosecution was described as "unprecedented" by the Australian Institute of Employment Rights, which criticised the act for removing the right to strike.
+Eighty-seven of the prosecuted workers admitted the strike was illegal in October 2007.
 Leighton claimed the strike had cost them more than $1,280,000 and had created safety issues for tunnelling.
-In December 2007, the Federal Court fined the workers up to $9,000 for striking and $1,000 for ignoring a return to work order from the Industrial Relations Commission.
+In December 2007, the Federal Court fined the workers up to $9,000 for striking and $1,000 for ignoring a return-to-work order from the Industrial Relations Commission.